Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Despite being so close to Victoria, Goldstream feels like a world away.
 There are massive old growth trees to admire, summits to climb, waterfalls to hike to and spawning salmon to watch (in season).

-The forested campground is a busy place, though it can be surprisingly quiet at the extremities.
 Short and long hiking trails lead from the campground to the day use areas of the park.

 China Beach Provincial Park